 In April 1961, Baikonur became the springboard of Vostok 1, a spacecraft with Soviet cosmonaut Yuri Gagarin being the first human to enter space.

-In 1978, Dynamo Alma-Ata won the European Cup.
+In 1978, Dynamo Alma-Ata won the European Cup in bandy.

 In 1984, the State Museum of Art of Kazakhstan was renamed after Abilkhan Kasteyev.

-On October 25, 1990, Kazakhstan declared its sovereignty within the Soviet Union.
+On 25 October 1990, Kazakhstan declared its sovereignty within the Soviet Union.

-Since 1990, armored units in the Kazakhstan Army have expanded from 500 to 1,613.
+Since 1990, armoured units have expanded from 500 to 1,613 in 2005.

-From 1991, Nursultan Nazarbayev led the country.
+From 1991, Nursultan Nazarbayev led Kazakhstan.

-In 1996, Kazakhstani boxer Vassiliy Jirov was recognised as the best boxer for his techniques and was awarded the Val Barker Trophy.
+In 1996, Kazakhstani boxer Vassiliy Jirov was recognised as the best boxer for his techniques and awarded the Val Barker Trophy.

 On 10 December 1997, Kazakhstan's government relocated its capital from Almaty to Astana.